noahschnitzer/ronchigram-matlab/README.md

 	- `defocus_distribution.m`: More slowly generates a dataset with ~ uniform distribution of convergence angles and defocus set to compensate other aberrations.
 	- `distribution_generator.m`: Subroutine to generate aberrations and dynamically scale to try to get uniform CA distribtion.
 - `misc`: miscellaneous scripts and functions, e.g. utilities and examples
+	- `ab_set.mat`: Test set of in-focus randomly generated aberrations with a broad range of optimal convergence angles.
+Read by `ronchi_game.m`, used for testing network and human performance in paper.
 	- `colordef.m`: Colors from paper
 	- `example.m`: Brief walkthrough for Ronchigram simulation and heuristic calculation
 	- `get_aberration.m`: Calculates the phase shift for a specific aberration